Wednesday, August 31, 2022

 Invictus

 I learned the poem in seventh grade English.
 The our teacher, Mr. Hart, said that he held a thesis that it was actually translated from Latin and originated with Marcus Aurelius Antoninus and that name was also attached to the poem as it appeared on the blackboard.
-I never found any support for the claim, though the sentiment is clearly aligned to the philosophy of the emperor philosopher and soldier who was portrayed by Sir Alec Guiness in Decline and Fall of the Roman Empire.
+I never found any support for the claim, though the sentiment is clearly aligned to the philosophy of the emperor, philosopher, and soldier who was portrayed by Sir Alec Guiness in Decline and Fall of the Roman Empire.

 “Invictus” by William Ernest Henley